qtnc/swan/docs/stdlib.md

 It is generally faster than a sorted set, if you only need to access the greatest element, and don't care about the order of other items after the first one.
 Its downsides are that, removing elements other than the first greatest one may be slow, and elements aren't returned in their natural order when iterating.

-- Constructor: Heap(sorter=::<, ...items): construct an heap from a serie of items, sorting them by the sorter given
+- Constructor: Heap([sorter=::>], ...sources): construct an heap from an optional sorter and initial sources
 - Operators: none

 Methods:

-- static Heap.of(sorter, ...sequences): create an heap from a serie of concatenated sequences
+- static Heap.of([sorter=::>], ...items): create an heap from a serie of items and an optional sorter
 - clear: remove all elements from the heap
 - first: return the first item  of the heap (the greatest one according to the sort order defined by the sorter)
 - iterator: return an iterator to iterate through the elements of the queue.
 Elements are yielded in an unspecified order, *not* in the order given by the sorter.